About John Hannavy

 In the 1970s, John was also becoming increasingly involved in researching and writing about the history of Wigan through surviving photographs, leading to an invitation in 1979 to join the late Brian Redhead on the BBCtv Home Ground series when it dealt with the town.
 John and Brian are seen here talking about the book which came out of that early project Pictures of Wigan

 His growing interest in the history of photography in his native Scotland led to a commission from BBC Scotland in 1982, to write and present a 4-part series, A Moment in Time, on early Scottish photography.
 The series was well received and widely praised, repeated several times and eventually getting a national network screening on BBC2 in 1986.
 The portrait of John, right, comes from the full page feature on his work which appeared in Radio Times in March 1983 when the series was first broadcast.
 A 3-part series on early photography in the north-west of England, for BBC Manchester, followed in 1986.
-A film about Wigan Pier, with Jack Winstanley and Peter Lewis, was also made and broadcast in 1986By his own admission, his presenting style looked as though he was doing it at gunpoint, so he declined further offers to appear in front of the tv camera.
+A film about Wigan Pier, with Jack Winstanley and Peter Lewis, was also made and broadcast in 1986By his own admission, his presenting style looked as though he was doing it at gunpoint, so he has declined further offers to appear in front of the tv camera.

 Alongside his editorial career – both in magazines and books – John was pursuing a successful academic career in both researching and teaching photography and photographic history – here he is seen with three of his successful students at their diploma show back in 1971.